How do I create shared assemblies ?

 How to install an assembly in the Global Assembly Cache in Visual Basic .NET or in Visual Basic 2005?

-is one that is used by multiple applications on the machine.
+A shared assembly is one that is used by multiple applications on the machine.
 A shared assembly must have a name that is globally unique.
 The .NET Framework supports these naming requirements through a technique called strong names.

 Shared assemblies must have a "strong name" consisting of the name of the assembly, the version, a 64 bit hash of a public key (called a ´token´) and the culture.